 \subsection{The physical significance of one pseudomolecule or one anti-pseudomolecule contribution to the probability and the kinetic rates}

-We can consider a case for a particle moving in a double well potential, which has the stable states $A$ and $B$.
-We assume that the translation rate from state $A$ to state $B$ is $k_A$ and the transition rate from state $B$ to state $A$ is $k_B$, while the initial state of the particle is $A$ state.
-The $P_A(\tau)$ represents the probability of the particle staying at the state $A$ at time $\tau$, the $P_B(\tau)$ represents the probability of the particle staying at the state $B$ at time $\tau$.
+We can consider a model for a particle moving in a double well potential with the two stable states denoted as $A$ and $B$.
+We assume that the transition rate from state $A$ to state $B$ is $k_A$ and the transition rate from state $B$ to state $A$ is $k_B$, while the initial state of the particle is at state $A$.
+The $P_A(\tau)$ represents the probability of the particle staying at the state $A$ at time $\tau$, and the $P_B(\tau)$ represents the probability of the particle staying at the state $B$ at time $\tau$.
 Then, one can write the classical master equation as: \be \frac{d P_A(\tau)}{d\tau}=-k_A P_A(\tau)+k_B P_B(\tau). \ee